Romanov Tercentenary: History

-The rituals were started in the Kazan Cathedral, outside of which stood a white pavilion filled with bromeliads, incense and palms, and where a vast crowd carrying icons, crosses and banners had been gathering since the morning.
+The rituals started in the Kazan Cathedral, outside of which stood a white pavilion filled with bromeliads, incense and palms, and where a vast crowd carrying icons, crosses and banners had been gathering since the morning.
 Inside the Cathedral were Russia's 'ruling class', with grand dukes and princes, marshals of nobility, court members, members of government including ministers, senators, and state councillors alongside duma parliamentarians, senior civil servants, military leaders such as generals and admirals, and provincial governors, city mayors, and zemstvo leaders.
-Patriarch Gregory IV of Antioch, who had arrived especially for the occasion from Greece, led a 'solemn thanksgiving', alongside the three Russian metropolitans and fifty St. Petersburg priests.
+Patriarch Gregory IV of Antioch who had arrived especially for the occasion from Greece, led a 'solemn thanksgiving', alongside the three Russian metropolitans and fifty St. Petersburg priests.
 The imperial family had driven from the Winter Palace in open carriages, escorted by two squadrons of His Majesty's Own Horseguards and Cossack riders donning black caftans and red Caucasian hats.
 The tsar, Nicholas II, rode for the first time in public since the 1905 Revolution.
-Along their route were Imperial Guards decorated in 'gorgeous' uniforms, and military bands played the national anthem.
+Along their route were Imperial Guards decorated in 'gorgeous' uniforms, and military bands playing the national anthem.
 During the ceremony two doves flew down from the dome and hovered for several seconds over Nicholas II and his son, which the Tsar took as God's blessing on his dynasty.
 The ceremony in the Kazan Cathedral also bore witness to a conflict between Rasputin and Duma President Mikhail Rodzianko.
 Rodzianko had complained that the seating of the Duma members was at the back, behind those of the state councilors and senators, which he found beneath their dignity.
 After complaining to the master of ceremonies, pointing out that an assembly of the people had elected Mikhail as tsar in 1613, their seats were swapped with those of the senators.
 When he went to his new seat, he discovered Rasputin occupying his chair.
 After a heated exchange of words, only ended by a sergeant-at-arms' intervention, Rasputin left the building in a waiting carriage.
 Prime Minister Vladimir Kokovtsov was equally outraged by the court's attitude towards the elected government during rituals of the tercentenary.